palaniraja/music-notes/docs/tasks.md

 # Idea

-Simple companion app to help me in learing/sticking to my piano training. a.k.a find a way to procrastinate
+Simple companion app to help me in learing/sticking to my piano training.
+A.K.A find a way to procrastinate.

 ## MVP